Gil Shaham, violin

 Orli Shaham

-Orli Shaham is on the piano and chamber music faculty at The Juilliard School, and she has served on the juries of both the Cliburn and Honens international piano competitions.
-She is a major presence on public radio coast to coast as co-host and creative for NPR’s From the Top series, as former host of America’s Music Festivals, and as creator and host of Dial-a-Musician.
-She is regularly featured on the popular music education platform Tonebase, including a 22-part series on the music by Karen Tanaka, masterclasses on Mozart’s piano sonatas, and a lecture-performance about Clara Schumann.
+Orli Shaham is on the piano and chamber music faculty at The Juilliard School and is chair of the Board of Trustees of Kaufman Music Center.
+She is a major presence on public radio as co-host and creative for NPR’s From the Top and was host of Dial-a-Musician, a radio feature series she created.
+She is regularly featured on the popular music education platform Tonebase, including masterclasses on Mozart’s piano sonatas and a lecture-performance about Clara Schumann.

 "She [combines] a crisp keyboard touch with an uncommonly nuanced approach to tone and phrase." —Chicago Tribune